Distortion Resilience for Goal-Oriented Semantic Communication: System Model and Fundamentals

 \subsubsection{Semantic Distortion}

-To analyze the entire SemCom system, we treat it as a sequential stochastic process.
-In this regard, we introduce the following lemma concerning the sequential distortion rate: \begin{lemma} The total distortion rate of the consequential Gaussian model for each user $u$ is given by:
+To analyze the entire online goal-oriented SemCom system \emph{without the straggling effect} (as mentioned in Challenge~\ref{challenge:2}), where the model at the receiver has to queue the received data to execute the AI procedure and obtain the resulting AI metrics), we treat it as a sequential stochastic process.
+In this regard, we introduce the following lemma concerning the sequential distortion: \begin{lemma} The total distortion of the consequential Gaussian model for each user $u$ is given by

-where $l$ denotes the index of the distortion generated components in the semantic communication system. \end{lemma}
+where $l$ denotes the index of the distortion generated components in the SemCom system. \end{lemma} \textit{Proof:} The proof is demonstrated in Appendix~\ref{appendix:sequential-model-distortion}.